IU-Bloomington Chapter of Phi Eta Sigma

 All About Us

-Meaning of the Crest
+Meaning of the Crests

-The crest represents the symbols of the society.
-The torch and book are emblematic of scholarship; the pyramid, of strength; and the gold star, of noble character.
+On the Phi Eta Sigma crest (on the left above), the torch and book are emblematic of scholarship; the pyramid, of strength; and the gold star, of noble character.
 The chain links the symbols together; indicating that all three must be combined in a person who would attain the highest development.
 The Greek words on the scroll form the motto of the organization: “Knowledge is Power.”
 The key displays the colors of the society.
+On a background of gold there appears, in black enamel the three Greek letters that form the name of our society: Phi Eta Sigma.
+They represent the basis of our selection of members in that they mean literally, “Lovers of Wisdom.”

 Our Vision & Purpose